oliverscheer/bicep-email-communication-service/README.md

 After that you are ready for the next step.

-## Sending Emails with Azure Communication Services in .NET Using DotNetEnv
+## Sending Emails with Azure Communication Services in .NET

 Modern applications often require the capability to send transactional and marketing emails to users.
 Azure Communication Services provides a robust platform for enabling email communication within your applications.
 In this article, we'll explore how to send emails using Azure Communication Services in a .NET application while effectively managing sensitive information using DotNetEnv.